UM System Legislative Priorities

 Support state funding requests for core operations as well as new and continuing initiatives to help ensure we can carry out our mission.

-Increasing the number of students enrolling in, and completing, education in STEM fields will help meet growing job demands and advance Missouri’s competitiveness in this critical area of our state’s economy.
+- Increasing the number of students educated in STEM fields will help meet growing job demands and investing in facilities, infrastructure, and cutting-edge equipment will enhance Missouri’s competitiveness in this critical area of our state’s economy.

 - The university currently faces a $1.3 billion backlog of renovation and repair projects on all four campuses.